 The sprawling city of Mumbai offers a range of leisure activities for people to get completely overawed by the city.
-From luxurious resorts to spas to shopping, Mumbai owns everything what people look forward in order to pamper themselves.
+From luxurious resorts to spas to shopping, Mumbai owns everything what people look forward in order to pamper themselves (look out for the available Mumbai tours).
 Indulge into a range of activities in Mumbai that pamper your mind and body.
 Make a visit to Essel World that abounds in activities for kids and adults to enjoy.
 You can sit in the Shivaji Park and spend some leisure time in the afternoon or in the evening.
 For shopping, you can move to some of the most celebrated markets in Mumbai such as Colaba Causeway, Linking Road, Crawford Market or Chor bazar.
 Visit Some of the poshest locations in Mumbai with a drive through Marine Drive, Bandstand, Nariman Point, Malabar Hill, Palladium Mall and many others.
 Powai Lake and Hanging Gardens are other areas where you can spend some time with quality family and kids.

 Things to do in Mumbai for couples